Define and manage measures

-You'll find information about the measure type, the creator, creation date and time, last edit date and time, status (whether the measure is active, inactive, or failed), and last refresh date and time.
-When you select a measure from the list, you can see a preview of its output.
+You'll find information about the measure type, the creator, creation date, status, and state.
+When you select a measure from the list, you can preview the output and download a CSV file.

 To refresh all of your measures at the same time, select Refresh all without selecting a specific measure.

-Alternatively, select a measure from the list and perform one of the following actions:
+Select a measure from the list for the following options: